|

 With a volunteer military, a lot of young people can’t see

-how this relates to them, but perhaps "42 Months"
+how this relates to them, but perhaps "42 Months" will invite them to think."

 "Good "concrete" thoughts for everyone!"